CGATOxford/UMI-tools/doc/index.rst

 .. note::

-   **Important update**: We now recommend the use of `alevin` 10x Chromium and Drop-seq droplet-based scRNA-Seq. `alevin` is an accurate, fast and convenient end-to-end tool to go from fastq -> count matrix and extends the UMI error correction in `UMI-tools` within a framework that also enables quantification of droplet
+   **Important update**: We now recommend the use of `alevin` for 10x Chromium and Drop-seq droplet-based scRNA-Seq. `alevin` is an accurate, fast and convenient end-to-end tool to go from fastq -> count matrix and extends the UMI error correction in `UMI-tools` within a framework that also enables quantification of droplet